You need this unbelievable stay at home date idea NOW

 - Each week you must visit a different country / state/ province

-The whole point of this date night idea is a way for you to still travel without actually leaving your house.
+The whole point of this date night idea is a way for you to still travel without actually leaving your house and it’s a cheap date night.
 Craving the views of the Swiss Alps?
 Cook Swiss food.
 Love Italy but can’t get there?
 Cook some pasta from scratch.
 Always wanted to go to Iceland but can’t afford it?
 See what their most unusual dishes are and search for the ingredients.
 It’s about trying new things, ticking dishes off your bucket list and for a much cheaper price!

 - You must choose authentic recipes – the more unusual the better